 Dr. Colleen was raised on the east coast- a city girl with a country heart.
 She loved animals- all animals.
-When she was in kindergarten she went to visit a dairy farm- she thought taking care of all those animals would be the life!
+In kindergarten she visited a dairy farm- she thought taking care of all those animals would be the life!

 Her parents weren't really the animal types, and it took a lot of commitment and convincing that the family needed a dog.
-Dr.Colleen was always bringing home strays- geese, racoons, and once even a lost pony!
-Her Mom would call the humane society and have them gone before she would get home from school.
-Except for the pony- it took over a week to find the owners!
+Dr.Colleen was always bringing home strays- geese, raccoons, and once even a lost pony!

-Needless to say, she has wanted to be a vet even before that very first visit to the dairy farm.
-Dr.Colleen graduated from Virginia Tech with a degree in Biochemistry and Nutrition and then came to the mid-west in 1986 to go to vet school.
+Dr.Colleen graduated from Virginia Tech with a degree in Biochemistry and Nutrition and then came to the mid-west in 1986 to attend veterinary school.

 In 1990, she graduated from the University of Illinois College of Veterinary Medicine.
-She practiced primarily small animal medicine in Petersburg, and started her own equine practice on the side.
+She practiced primarily small animal medicine while starting her own equine practice.

 Dr.Colleen is a very strong proponent of education of both people and pets.
-She frequently gives talks and demonstrations to many different organizations, veterinary clinics, as well as children from pre-school to college age and beyond.
+She frequently gives talks and demonstrations to many different organizations all over the country, veterinary clinics, as well as children from pre-school to college age and beyond.
 She is confident that educating people is the key to humane and responsible pet ownership.
 Education results in pets living longer and healthier lives, as well as reducing the numbers of animals that are euthanized every year.

-Dr.Colleen met Dr Joe at the University of IL and they married in 1988.
-They have two beautiful, intelligent, and athletic girls ( she is not biased).
+Dr.Colleen met Dr. Joe at the University of IL and they married in 1988.
+They have two wonderful daughters.

 The Doctors share their house with Runamuck's Kennari Tyri.